 The presence in person or by proxy of shareholders entitled to vote a majority of the outstanding shares of Common Stock will constitute a quorum for all matters presented at the Annual Meeting.
 Shares represented by proxy or in person at the Annual Meeting, including shares represented by proxies that reflect abstentions, will be counted as present in the determination of a quorum.
 An abstention as to any particular matter, however, does not constitute a vote "for" or "against" such matter.
-"Broker non-votes" (i.e., shares held by brokers or nominees as to which (i) instructions have not been received from the beneficial owner or the persons entitled to vote the shares, and (ii) the broker does not have discretionary voting power on a particular matter) will be treated in the same manner as abstentions.
+"Broker nonvotes" (i.e., shares held by brokers or nominees as to which (i) instructions have not been received from the beneficial owner or the persons entitled to vote the shares, and (ii) the broker does not have discretionary voting power on a particular matter) will be treated in the same manner as abstentions.
+The election of directors and the advisory vote to approve the compensation of the Company's named executive officers are not considered routine matters and, therefore, brokers do not have discretionary voting power with respect to these proposals.
+The three amendments to the Company's Restated Articles of Incorporation and the ratification of the selection of BDO USA, LLP as the Company's auditors for the 2013 fiscal year are considered routine matters and, therefore, brokers do have discretionary voting power with respect to these proposals.